-- Click the text field to the right of before time parameter and select the appropriate parameter name.
+- Click the Time Parameter text field and select the appropriate parameter name.

-To set a delay after a time parameter, you would select after time parameter in step 5.
+To deliver after a time parameter, you would select After time parameter in step 5.
 To utilize user attributes instead, you would select either before time user attribute or after time user attribute in step 5.